-During a ceremony on Sunday Russian President Vladimir Putin lit the Olympic flame in the famed Red Square, but, in what may be seen as a bad sign for the Olympic Games, the Olympic torch went out.
+During a ceremony on Sunday Russian President Vladimir Putin lit the Olympic flame in the famed Red Square, but in what may be seen as a bad sign for the Olympic Games the Olympic torch went out before being relit.

-Video shows a man, presumably a presidential security guard, standing along the route.
-He took out a lighter and the relit the torch.
+Video shows a man, presumably a presidential security guard, standing along the route who then took out a lighter and the relit the torch.